segdeha/pdxcodeguild/1. Python/5/advanced-debugging.md

     # Returns 2.9400000000000004

+You can verify that this result is at least closer using this [weighted GPA calculator](http://gradetracker.com/academy/weighted-high-school-gpa-calculator).

 ## Test Isolated Pieces

 Test each sub-problem (or instruction in a sub-problem) _in isolation._

-- Manually run and print out results of each sub-problem (easy, since each is a separate function)
+- Manually run and print out results of each sub-problem (easy to do if each is a separate function)
-- Use input “literals” to test; avoid having to type in setup
+- Import your program in the interactive shell and run your pure functions with different inputs to test whether they do what you expect

 Instead of running your whole program…